 The City of Oberlin’s highest priority is the health and safety of our employees and the Oberlin community.
 With the COVID-19 situation continually developing, please be assured that the City of Oberlin is actively taking measures to prevent the potential spread and impact of COVID-19, and is dedicated to providing the community with updated information as it arises.
 Please view the tabs below for a range of information related to the COVID-19 situation.
-We also encourage you to follow us on Facebook and Twitter for current news and updates.

 Ohio Public Health Advisory System